Fluoroform: Synthesis

 It is also generated biologically in small amounts apparently by decarboxylation of trifluoroacetic acid.

 Historical

 Fluoroform was first obtained by Maurice Meslans in the violent reaction of iodoform with dry silver fluoride in 1894.
 The reaction was improved by Otto Ruff by substitution of silver fluoride by a mixture of mercury fluoride and calcium fluoride.
 The exchange reaction works with iodoform and bromoform, and the exchange of the first two halogen atoms by fluorine is vigorous.
-By changing to a two step process, first forming a bromodifluoro methane in the reaction of antimony trifluoride with bromoform and finishing the reaction with mercury fluoride the first efficient synthesis method was found by Henne.
+By changing to a two step process, first forming a bromodifluoromethane in the reaction of antimony trifluoride with bromoform and finishing the reaction with mercury fluoride the first efficient synthesis method was found by Henne.